aswheaton/aswheaton.github.io/README.md

-# aswheaton.github.io
+# aswheaton.net

-Personal website using GitHub pages.
+Personal website using GitHub Pages, Jekyll, and a modified version of the [Dark Reader](https://sharadcodes.github.io/jekyll-theme-dark-reader/) theme for Jekyll.